finettt/Android-AI-Assistant/README.md

-# Robo - Your AI Assistant
+# Alan - Your AI Assistant

 An intelligent voice assistant for Android with advanced camera capabilities and accessibility features.
 The application provides a convenient interface for voice control of your device, making calls, sending messages, and analyzing images.

 ## Features

 ### 🎤 Voice Control
-- Voice command recognition in Russian
+- Voice command recognition in English and Russian
 - Natural dialogues with the assistant
 - Automatic silence detection
 - Voice feedback